documentationfor yFiles for HTML 3.0.0.1

 The algorithms TransitiveClosure and TransitiveReduction offer sophisticated computational services related to reachability questions in directed acyclic graphs.

-In effect, this means that any two nodes that are reachable by a path of arbitrary length before the augmentation, are instantly reachable thereafter, i.e., they are direct neighbors.
+In effect, this means that any two nodes reachable by a path of arbitrary length before the augmentation become directly connected.

-In Transitive closure of a graph a simple graph together with its transitive closure is depicted.
-The additionally inserted edges are dotted.
-For example, the dotted edge between Start and e has been inserted to reflect even multiple possible paths from Start to e: [a, b, e], [a, d, e], or [c, d, e] are all existing paths.
+Transitive closure of a graph shows a simple graph and its transitive closure.
+The added edges are dotted.
+For example, the dotted edge between Start and e represents the multiple paths from Start to e: [a, b, e], [a, d, e], or [c, d, e].

-Note that class TransitiveClosure computes only the transitive, but not the reflexive, transitive closure.
-However, the latter one can easily be achieved by adding self-loops to each node.
+Note that class TransitiveClosure computes only the transitive closure, not the reflexive transitive closure.
+However, you can easily achieve the reflexive transitive closure by adding self-loops to each node.

 Transitive closure of a graph